go-pg/sharding/README.md

 		panic(err)
 	}

-	// user2 will be created in shard1 too AccountId is the same. user2 := &User{
+	// user2 will be created in shard1 too because AccountId is the same. user2 := &User{
 		Name:      "user2",
 		AccountId: 1,